Abdillahimohamoud/african-bank-financial-analysis/README.md

 | Short-term Funding Mix | 75.15% | 74.58% | 69.16% |
 | Equity-to-Assets | 25.65% | 25.95% | 22.50% |

-**Credit quality is not the problem — it's actually improving.** The Credit Loss Ratio fell steadily from 10.26% to 6.06%, meaning a shrinking share of the loan book is being written off or provisioned for.
+Credit quality is not the problem — it's actually improving.
+The Credit Loss Ratio fell steadily from 10.26% to 6.06%, meaning a shrinking share of the loan book is being written off or provisioned for.
 Whatever is driving the profit decline, it isn't rising loan defaults.

-**Cost-to-Income Ratio is the clearest explanation.** It climbed from 62.97% to 69.45% over three years — operating costs are consuming a steadily larger share of income each year.
+Cost-to-Income Ratio is the clearest explanation.
+It climbed from 62.97% to 69.45% over three years — operating costs are consuming a steadily larger share of income each year.
 This closely matches the bank's own most recent interim results, which reported a cost-to-income ratio of 70% (up from 62% the prior year), independently corroborating this finding.

-**Net Interest Margin is also compressing** (17.99% → 12.16%), meaning the loan book is generating proportionally less income per rand lent even as it grows in size — a second pressure point alongside rising costs.
+Net Interest Margin is also compressing (17.99% → 12.16%), meaning the loan book is generating proportionally less income per rand lent even as it grows in size — a second pressure point alongside rising costs.

-**The bank is also more leveraged than three years ago.** Equity-to-Assets fell from 25.65% to 22.50%, meaning the balance sheet has grown faster than the equity base supporting it.
+The bank is also more leveraged than three years ago.
+Equity-to-Assets fell from 25.65% to 22.50%, meaning the balance sheet has grown faster than the equity base supporting it.
+This could reflect deliberate deleveraging or weaker capital growth — the available data can't fully distinguish between the two.

 ## Recommendation

-The data points clearly toward a **cost discipline and margin problem, not a credit risk problem**.
-Management attention should focus on the operating cost base and margin compression rather than loan book quality, which has actually strengthened over the same period.
+The data points toward cost discipline and margin compression, not deteriorating credit risk — the Credit Loss Ratio has strengthened, not worsened, over the same period, so asset quality is an unlikely driver of the profit decline.

+However, the improvement in credit metrics alongside compressing margins may also reflect a deliberate shift toward a lower-risk, lower-yield loan book, rather than a pure operating-efficiency problem.
+The published financial statements don't provide loan-book composition detail to fully separate these two explanations, so this should be treated as a plausible alternative rather than ruled out.

+Either way, management attention should focus on the operating cost base and margin trajectory.
 This analysis is limited to top-level financial statement figures and does not have visibility into the underlying cost breakdown (staff costs, technology spend, marketing, etc.).
 A next step for internal analysis would be decomposing operating costs by category to identify which specific cost lines are driving the increase — that level of detail isn't available in the published summary statements used here.

+## Dashboard

+Four-page Power BI dashboard covering Overview, Efficiency & Margin, Asset Quality, and Recommendation & Capital Position.
+Screenshots below; full interactive file available on request.

+*(Insert 2–3 screenshots here: Overview page, Recommendation & Capital Position page)*

 ## Tools Used

-Python (PDF text extraction), SQL (ratio calculations), Power BI (dashboard — in progress).
+- **Python** — PDF text extraction from audited financial statements
+- **SQL** — ratio calculations across all three fiscal years
+- **Power BI** — four-page interactive dashboard (DAX measures, trend visuals)